git-moss/ConvertWithMoss/README.md

 ## 4.0

-* New: Added reading of Korg Wavestate (.korgmultisample) files.
+* New: Added reading/writing of Korg Wavestate (.korgmultisample) files.
 * New: Added reading of Akai MPC Keygroup files.
 * New: Added the WAV creator detector parameters to SFZ, Decent Sampler and MPC Keygroups as well.
 * New: Added a dark mode.